-See the sealing test page for detailed info on performing this water test, specific time to absorption, and interpreting the results.
+See the sealing test page for detailed info on performing this granite water test, specific time to absorption, and interpreting the results.

 Sealing granite countertops is simple.
-The basics are to clean the countertop, apply the sealer, allow to absorb, wipe complete clean and dry.
+The basics are to clean the countertop, apply the sealer, allow to absorb, wipe completely clean and dry.
 But a couple key steps will determine whether or not you properly seal the granite and/or avoid any troublesome problems.